cseanburns/systems-librarianship/src/3b-learn-nano.md

 be modified by editing their plain text configuration files.

-We will also soon be working with Git and GitHub.
-These will also require us to use plain text.
-More on that in a couple of chapters.

 ## ``nano``

-The [``nano``][nano] text editor is one of the user-friendliest of the text editors available on the Linux command line, but it still requires some adjustment as a new command line user.
+The [``nano``][nano] text editor is a fairly user-friendly command line text editor, but it requires some learning as a new command line user.
 The friendliest thing about
 ``nano`` is that it is modeless,